kimipooh/disable-author-archive-redirection/readme.txt

 == Changelog ==

 = 2.1.1 =
-* Fixed a problem with missing include files.
+* Fixed a problem that the “include" folder had not been uploaded.
+If your site is not working due to the plugin, please remove the plugin via FTP and reinstall it again.

 = 2.1 =
 * Fixed the problem with a warning message when using WP-CLI.